AVSystem/developer-zone/docs/Anjay_integrations/Implementing_LwM2M_objects_on_RaspberryPi.md

     `sudo systemctl disable svetovid.service --now`

-0. Generate a stub object in your `dm` (data model) Svetovid folder by pasting and executing the following command in the terminal:
-$ sudo svetovid-fsdmtool generate --object 3303 --output-dir /etc/svetovid/dm --generator python
+0. Generate a stub object in your `dm` (data model) Svetovid folder by pasting and executing the following command in the terminal: `$ sudo svetovid-fsdmtool generate --object 3303 --output-dir /etc/svetovid/dm --generator python`

     !!! tip
-    You can analyze the resource implementation in the /etc/svetovid/dm/3303 folder.
-For more details, see here: https://github.com/AVSystem/Svetovid-raspberry-client.
+        You can analyze the resource implementation in the `/etc/svetovid/dm/3303 folder`.
+For more details, see the [Svetovid page on GitHub](https://github.com/AVSystem/Svetovid-raspberry-client).

-0. Modify the python script in the ``/etc/svetovid/dm/3303/Sensor_Value.py`` file.
+0. Modify the python script in the `/etc/svetovid/dm/3303/Sensor_Value.py` file.
 Open the file, replace the contents with the following script and click **Save**:
       ```
       #!/usr/bin/env python
       # -*- encoding: utf-8 -*-